SeaSkyThe/MyFirstPortfolio/README.md

-# This the repo for my Portfolio.
+# This repo was built for my Portfolio.

 ### Built using React JS and Tailwind CSS.

-This is the first version of my Portfolio.
+This is the first version.